SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 There are multiple options on how to install/download/configure/run the PubSub+ broker:

-* If you Docker installed, this is [probably the easist way](https://solace.com/products/event-broker/software/getting-started/).
+* If you have Docker installed, this is [probably the easist way](https://solace.com/products/event-broker/software/getting-started/).
 Simply copy this line into a terminal to pull the latest image from Docker Hub, and boot it:

 ```
 docker run -d -p 8080:8080 -p 55555:55555 -p:8008:8008 -p:1883:1883 -p:8000:8000 -p:5672:5672 -p:9000:9000 -p:2222:2222 --shm-size=2g --env username_admin_globalaccesslevel=admin --env username_admin_password=admin --name=solace solace/solace-pubsub-standard